shown in other instead.

 Post-processor Type Names#

 - FbxImporter plugin as an a example for your custom import plugin: source/plugins/Import/FbxImporter.

 - CadImporter plugin as an a example for your custom import plugin: source/plugins/Import/CadImporter.

 - Custom Import Plugin usage example to learn the basics of writing your own custom import plugin.

 - Importing Models Directly to Memory usage example to learn the basics of writing your own custom import processor.

 File Import System API:

-- File Import Functionality classes for more details on managing the Import System, importers and processors via code (C++, UnigineScript).Import System API is not available for Entertainment SDK edition.
+- File Import Functionality classes for more details on managing the Import System, importers and processors via code (C++, UnigineScript).Import System API is not available for the Community SDK edition.